ALD-Models/Prusa-ESP32-Cam-Web-Upload/README.md

 # Security

 We utilize the official release from the Prusa development page, which remains unaltered.
-Currently, I am in the process of establishing a link with the Prusa CAM GitHub release.
+The firmware is automatically copied from the [Official Prusa Cam](https://github.com/prusa3d/Prusa-Firmware-ESP32-Cam/releases) release page at midnight everyday!

 # Support Development of This Project?